frobijn/nF_nanoframework.github.io/content/versioning/index.md

 - [Versioning strategy](versioning-strategies.md): when to update framework tools and components.
 Can you always use the latest versions of the framework, or do you need time to prepare for an update?

-- [Consistency checks](consistency-checks.md): when to verify that an application can be deployed to a type of device?
-Is your development time short enough to do the check when the application is deployed to a device?
-Or do you want to check often and early in the development process?

 If you choose to always work with the latest versions and do the consistency checks when the application is deployed to a device, you don't have to any extra work.
 This is supported out of the box.
 Otherwise you need to add extra files to your projects:

 - [Tools and configuration](tools-configuration.md) to support controlled updates and/or early consistency checks.